PluralKit/PluralKit/docs/content/user-guide.md

 In such cases you can set the member's *display name*.
 Which will, well, display that name instead.
 You can set a display name using the `pk;member displayname` command, like so:

-    pk;member John displayname Jonathan
+    pk;member Joanne displayname Jo
-    pk;member Robert displayname Bob (he/him)
+    pk;member Skyler displayname Sky (they/them)

 To remove a display name, just use the same command with no last parameter, eg:

-    pk;member John displayname
+    pk;member Joanne displayname

 This will remove the display name, and thus the member will be proxied with their canonical name.

-### Member server display names
+#### Member server display names
 If you'd like to set a display name (as above), but only for a specific server, you can set the member's *server display name*.
 This functions just like global display names, but only in the same server you set them in.
 For example:

-    pk;member John servername AdminJohn
+    pk;member Joanne servername AdminJo

 The server name applies to the same server you run the command in, so naturally this command doesn't function in DMs (as you cannot proxy in DMs).

 ### Member description
 In the same way as a system can have a description, so can a member.
 You can set a description using the `pk;member description` command, like so:

-    pk;member John description John is a very cool person, and you should give him hugs.
+    pk;member Joanne description Joanne is a very cool person, and you should give them hugs.

 As with system descriptions, the member description has a 1000 character length limit.
-To clear a member description, use the command with no additional parameters (eg. `pk;member John description`).
+To clear a member description, use the command with no additional parameters (eg. `pk;member Joanne description`).

 ### Member color
 A system member can have an associated color value.
 This color is *not* displayed as a name color on proxied messages due to a Discord limitation, but it's shown in member cards, and it can be used in third-party apps, too.
-To set a member color, use the `pk;member color` command with [a hexadecimal color code](https://htmlcolorcodes.com/), like so:
+To set a member color, use the `pk;member color` command with [a hexadecimal color code](https://htmlcolorcodes.com/), like so, using either the member name or display name:

-    pk;member John color #ff0000
+    pk;member Jo color #ff0000
-    pk;member John color #87ceeb
+    pk;member Skyler color #87ceeb

-To clear a member color, use the command with no color code argument (eg. `pk;member John color`).
+To clear a member color, use the command with no color code argument (eg. `pk;member Joanne color`).

 ### Member avatar
 If you want your member to have an associated avatar to display on the member information card and on proxied messages, you can set the member avatar.
 To do so, use the `pk;member avatar` command.
 You can either supply it with an direct URL to an image, or attach an image directly.
 For example.

-    pk;member John avatar http://placebeard.it/512.jpg
+    pk;member Jo avatar http://placebeard.it/512.jpg
     pk;member "Craig Johnson" avatar   (with an attached image)

 To preview the current avatar (if one is set), use the command with no arguments:

-    pk;member John avatar
+    pk;member Joanne avatar

-To clear your avatar, use the subcommand `avatar clear` (eg. `pk;member John avatar clear`).
+To clear your avatar, use the subcommand `avatar clear` (eg. `pk;member Joanne avatar clear`).

-### Member proxy avatar
+#### Member proxy avatar
 If you want your member to have a different avatar for proxies messages than the one displayed on the member card, you can set a proxy avatar.
 To do so, use the `pk;member proxyavatar` command, in the same way as the normal avatar command above:

-    pk;member John avatar
+    pk;member Joanne avatar
-    pk;member John proxyavatar http://placebeard.it/512.jpg
+    pk;member Joanne proxyavatar http://placebeard.it/512.jpg
     pk;member "Craig Johnson" proxyavatar    (with an attached image)

-### Member server avatar
+#### Member server avatar
 You can also set an avatar for a specific server.
 This will "override" the normal avatar, and will be used when proxying messages and looking up member cards in that server.
 To do so, use the `pk;member serveravatar` command, in the same way as the normal avatar command above:

-    pk;member John serveravatar
+    pk;member Joanne serveravatar
-    pk;member John serveravatar http://placebeard.it/512.jpg
+    pk;member Joanne serveravatar http://placebeard.it/512.jpg
-    pk;member "Craig Johnson" serveravatar   (with an attached image) pk;member John serveravatar clear
+    pk;member "Craig Johnson" serveravatar   (with an attached image) pk;member Joanne serveravatar clear

 ### Member pronouns
 If you want to list a member's preferred pronouns, you can use the pronouns field on a member profile.
 This is a free text field, so you can put whatever you'd like in there (with a 100 character limit), like so:

-    pk;member John pronouns he/him
+    pk;member Joanne pronouns she/them
     pk;member "Craig Johnson" pronouns anything goes, really pk;member Skyler pronouns xe/xir or they/them

-To remove a member's pronouns, use the command with no pronoun argument (eg. `pk;member John pronouns`).
+To remove a member's pronouns, use the command with no pronoun argument (eg. `pk;member Jo pronouns`).

 ### Member birthdate
 If you want to list a member's birthdate on their information card, you can set their birthdate through PluralKit using the `pk;member birthdate` command.
 Please use [ISO-8601 format](https://xkcd.com/1179/) (`YYYY-MM-DD`) for best results, like so:

-    pk;member John birthdate 1996-07-24
+    pk;member Jo birthdate 1996-07-24
     pk;member "Craig Johnson" birthdate 2004-02-28

 You can also set a birthdate without a year, either in `MM-DD` format or `Month Day` format, like so:

-    pk;member John birthdate 07-24
+    pk;member Joanne birthdate 07-24
     pk;member "Craig Johnson" birthdate Feb 28

-To clear a birthdate, use the command with no birthday argument (eg. `pk;member John birthdate`).
+To clear a birthdate, use the command with no birthday argument (eg. `pk;member Joanne birthdate`).

 ### Deleting members
 If you want to delete a member, use the `pk;member delete` command, like so:

-    pk;member John delete
+    pk;member Joanne delete

 You'll need to confirm the deletion by replying with the member's ID when the bot asks you to - this is to avoid accidental deletion.